Bhutan: Nature & Culture for the Independent Traveller (8 - 21 Days)

 Tours of Exploration has organizes journeys to Bhutan for 20 years.
 Let us customize your adventure to the Himalayan Buddhist Kingdom for culture, nature, spiritual, birding, or trekking.

 Bhutan is a land filled with snow-capped peaks, glaciers, sparkling lakes, raging rivers, green terraced fields and flower-strewn valleys.
 Restrictions on the numbers of tourists help to preserve the country's natural assets and a way of life that has remained fiercely authentic for millennium.
 Visitors will see monasteries perched at the tops of mountain peaks, ancient Buddhist art and sculpture, dense forests and spectacular valleys in addition to community interactions in the land of Gross National Happiness.

 DAILY YEAR ROUND - SEE ALSO FESTIVAL TOURS

-Tourism Bhutan's mandatory per diem fee US$ 275 per person per night for groups of 2 persons$ 250 per person per night for groups of 3 or more persons
+Tourism Bhutan's mandatory per diem fee US$ 250 per person per night for groups of 3 or more persons

 SAVE $ 50 per person per night for departures during December, January, February, June, July & August